d-krupke/cpsat-primer/README.md

 called a portfolio strategy and is a common technique in combinatorial optimization, if you cannot predict which strategy will perform best.

+In a later section, we will explore how to review and interpret the CP-SAT solver's log.
+Analyzing the log is vital, especially when the solver's performance is suboptimal.
+An expert can often pinpoint the cause of any issues within seconds by examining the log, which is key to optimizing solver efficiency.

+### Mathematical Model

 The mathematical model of the code above would usually be written by experts something like this: